ibm-vpc/terraform-provider-ibm/website/docs/r/is_public_address_range.html.markdown

 ```

 ## Example Usage
-The following example shows how you can create a public gateway for all the subnets that are located in a specific zone.
+The following example shows how you can create a public address range for a vpc that are located in a specific zone.

 ```terraform
 resource "ibm_is_public_address_range" "public_address_range_instance" {